-I look into those bright beautiful blue eyes and I want nothing more than for this perfect child to grow up healthy, strong and with more opportunities than I would have ever dreamt.
+I look in to those bright beautiful blue eyes and I want nothing more than for this perfect child to grow up healthy, strong and with more opportunities than I could have ever dreamed of.
 I want him to have a life of carefree nights filled with laughter and all the joys this life has to offer.
-I don’t want him to grow up just like me….I want him to be better than me.
+I don’t want him to grow up just like me… I want him to be better than me.
 I want for him what every parent wants for their child.
 Continue reading “Getting Your Kids (And Yourself) to Eat More Vegetables!”

 Recently it seems that Zombies have made a real “comeback”.
 Television programs, movie, books, and even cellphone companies have gotten on the Zombie bandwagon.
 So it seems only natural that Bountiful Baskets should resurrect a few veggies.
 Continue reading “Z.O.M.B.I.E.
 Veggies”

 For a long time I avoided the Pinterest craze because I just didn’t get it.
 But as I have taken the plunge I find it an amazingly useful tool for grabbing recipes and tips off the web without saving them onto my computer!
 The result is an easily accessible virtual storage area for all those fun things I find!
 Continue reading “Using Pinterest to Organize Your Recipes”

 Not until we are lost do we begin to understand ourselves -Thoreau

 I didn’t realize how much I needed a creative outlet until I started writing this blog.
 I had a personal blog that I used post to on a very regular basis, but for a time I lost my voice.
 I am happy that I have found it again and am even happier to share tonight’s dinner.
 This morning I picked up my Bountiful Basket and immediately began dreaming up different ways that I could use it’s contents this week.
 Continue reading “Southwest Avocado Ranch Salad”